harshitrajput2802/solving-leetcode/README.md

 This repository contains my solutions to LeetCode problems.
 Each solution includes:
 - Problem description
-- Our Apporach
+- Our Approach
-- Alternaive
+- Alternaive Approach (if any)
 - Pattern used
 - Time & space complexity